-We see movement all around.
-Some of them are linear, that is, along a line.
-And many are rotational.
-Let us see the force behind rotational movement and what makes them rotate or turn.
+We observe motion all around us.
+Some motions are linear, meaning they occur along a straight line, while others are rotational.
+Let’s explore the force behind rotational motion and what causes objects to rotate or turn.

-Moment of force is also called Torque.
-Moment of force is related to the turning effect a force causes on a body.
-A body can rotate around a fixed point, called a pivot or axis.
+The moment of force, also known as torque, refers to the turning effect a force exerts on a body.
+This force causes the body to rotate around a fixed point, called a pivot or axis.

-When a force is applied on a free body, it moves in the direction of the force applied.
-But if the body is fixed at a point, such as a door at a hinge, the force causes the body to rotate about the pivot, O.
+When a force is applied to a free body, it moves in the direction of the applied force.
+However, if the body is fixed at a point—like a door hinged at a pivot—the force causes the body to rotate about that pivot, O.

 The factors that affect the rotation of the body are: